chericito/mobohubb-docs/docs/QUICK START/mobohubb-web-app/web-app-quick-start-guide.md

 * **Update Draft**: Saves your new changes.
 * **Submit**: Finalizes and sends the draft as a completed form.

-> 🚧 Media in Drafts
->
-> The system will not save any media in the drafts.
+> 🚧 The system will not save any media in the drafts.

 That’s it!
 You now know the basics of using **Forms** and **Drafts** in the **mobohubb** Web App.